 Now, the impact of the presence of Pinochet repression centers on the voluntary elections of constituent assembly members.
-As shown in Table C.7, the presence of pre-1970 constructed military bases resulted in even lower voter turnout than in the case of constituent approval: municipalities with these bases had an average participation rate that was nearly 8% lower than in other municipalities.
+As shown in Table C.3, the presence of pre-1970 constructed military bases resulted in even lower voter turnout than in the case of constituent approval: municipalities with these bases had an average participation rate that was nearly 8 percentage points lower than in other municipalities.

-Second, third and forth columns of Table C.7 present the results of voting for the coalitions Vamos Por Chile (right and center-right parties), Lista del Apruebo (center-left), and Apruebo Dignidad (left).
+Second, third and forth columns of Table C.3 present the results of voting for the coalitions Vamos Por Chile (right and center-right parties), Lista del Apruebo (center-left), and Apruebo Dignidad (left).
 It can be concluded that there are little differences about the voting preference of municipalities that have been more affected by past authoritarian repression.
 In areas where there were old repression centers, there was no electoral punishment for the right-wing coalition aligned with the president, nor was there a preference for left-wing opposition coalitions.

-25 4.4.
+4.4.
 Almost a backlash?
 Results of 2021 Presidential Elections

 By the end of 2021, the impact of the Estallido Social was evident in the Chilean presidential elections.
-Far-right candidate Jose Antonio Kast, who supported the Emergency State against the Estallido Social (Olivares 2019), claimed Pinochet's legacy in his campaign.
-In the first round on November 21, Kast led with 27.9% of the votes, while left-wing Gabriel Boric had 25.8%, raising concerns about a political backlash.
-In the second round, Boric adopted a conciliatory tone with welfare state proposals (The Economist 2021) and won with 55.87% to 44.13%, in a record turnout for a voluntary run (8,363,910 votes).
+Far-right candidate Jose Antonio Kast, who supported the Emergency State against the Estallido Social (Olivares, 2019), claimed Pinochet's legacy in his campaign.
+He emphasized law and order, targeting social unrest and immigrants (Bell, 2021).
+In the first round on November 21, Kast led with 27.9% of the votes, while left-wing Gabriel Boric had 25.8%, raising concerns about a political backlash (Cisternas, 2021).
+In the second round, Boric adopted a conciliatory tone with welfare state proposals (The Economist, 2021) and won with 55.87% to 44.13%, in a record turnout for a voluntary run (8,363,910 votes).

 A robustness check shows that memories of past repression continue to affect electoral participation, even with a Pinochet-aligned candidate.
-Table C.8 shows significant negative effects on turnout in municipalities with military bases and no increased effort to vote for Boric or against Kast.
+Table C.4 shows significant negative effects (5.7 percentage points) on turnout in municipalities with military bases and no increased effort to vote for Boric or against Kast.